Darrington Bluegrass Festival FAQs

 Are there vendors of food at the festival?

 Yes, we have a full kitchen for our concessions stand and there are additional food vendors providing items such as ice cream, kettle corn and coffee drinks.
-If you’d like to be a food vendor, please complete this form to apply for 2024: https://forms.gle/AB1x4Nwkq8rUSQ649
+If you’d like to be a food vendor, please click on the tab above for vendors.

 Can food be brought onto the festival grounds?